lemonmade/quilt/documentation/projects/apps/browser.md

 hydrateRoot(element, <App />);
 ```

+### Dependency bundles

+Quilt creates separate bundles for code in your application that act as global dependencies.
+You’ll notice this effect in your production application by the names of your JavaScript bundles.
+Quilt uses the following rules to name your dependency bundles:

+- The `framework` bundle contains Quilt and Preact, the code that makes Quilt work
+- The `polyfills` bundle contains any [polyfills that you have enabled](TODO)
+- `packages` bundles will be created for code in the `packages` directory of your workspace, which is the [default location Quilt puts packages in monorepo workspaces](TODO)
+- `global` bundles will be created for code in the `global` directory of your workspace, which is the [conventional location for code shared across your entire repo](TODO)
+- `shared` bundles will be created for code in the `shared` directory of your app, which is the [conventional location for code shared by multiple features of your app](TODO)
+- The `internals` bundle is used for some internal Quilt dependencies that need to be split into separate bundles

+When using Quilt’s [server rendering](./server.md) and [static rendering](./static.md) features, you won’t need to worry too much about the way these assets are split.
+These modes automatically include the correct bundles in your HTML, and Quilt will preload the necessary dependency bundles when loading your code at runtime.

 ### Customizing the browser builds with Craft

 Quilt provides fine-grained control over the browser entry through a collection of [Craft hooks](./TODO).
 The following hooks are available: